Mom's Dinner

 Ingredients for potato salad with text

-Potatoes – I prefer to use russet potatoes for my potato salad.
+Potatoes – I prefer to use russet potatoes for this potato salad.
 They are starchy enough to hold up to the dressing.

 Vinegar – White vinegar is key here!
 The tang adds the perfect note to the dressing.

-Just a couple steps and a few simple ingredients and you will have your potato salad all ready:
+Just a couple steps and a few simple ingredients and you will have THE BEST Potato Salad all ready:

 dressing for potato salad